Skip to main content

 tip

-If you want to dig deeper, you can get access to several level of logs from the Mithril Signer:
+If you wish to delve deeper, you can access logs at various levels from the Mithril signer:

 • Add -v for some logs (WARN)